The annealed spectral sample of Voronoi percolation: Introduction

 The first dynamical model is defined analogously to the model of dynamical percolation from~\cite{olle1997dynamical} (in this paper, one considers a bond percolation configuration on some graph and resamples each bond at rate $1$, independently of the other bonds).
 We sample a Voronoi percolation model of parameter $1/2$ (i.e. we sample the variables $\eta$ and $\omega \in \{-1,1\}^\eta$ as above) and, conditionally on $\eta$, we resample the color of each cell at rate $1$, independently of the other cells.
 In particular, \textbf{$\eta$ does not change in time}.
 We obtain a dynamical process $(\omega^{froz}(t))_{t \in \R_+}$ that we call \textbf{frozen dynamical Voronoi percolation}.
 This is a Markov càdlàg process with values in $\Omega$ (for the metric on $\Omega$ defined in Appendix~\ref{s.simple}), so $(\omega^{froz}(t))_{t \in \R_+}$ can be seen as a random variable with values in the Skorokhod space on $\Omega$.

 In the second dynamical model, the points of $\eta$ move around but their colors do not evolve in time.
-Let $\mu$ be the law of a planar Lévy process\footnote{One could probably define and study this process where the points move according to some processes which are not Lévy.
+Let $\mu$ be the law of a planar Lévy process\footnote{One could probably consider non-Lévy processes.
 But we were not interested in this question and we have studied Lévy processes to gain simplicity.} starting from $0$, sample a Voronoi percolation model of parameter $1/2$ as above, and let each point $x \in \eta$ evolve independently of the other points according to a process of law $\mu$.
 We obtain a dynamical process $(\omega^\mu(t))_{t \in \R_+}$ that we call \textbf{$\mu$-dynamical Voronoi percolation}.
 This is also a Markov càdlàg process.
 We denote the underlying non-colored point configuration by $(\eta^\mu(t))_{t \in \R_+}$.
 See Appendix~\ref{s.simple} for a more precise construction of $(\omega^\mu(t))_{t \in \R_+}$.

 Let us note that an analogous model has been studied by van den Berg, Meester and White in~\cite{van1997dynamic} for the Poisson-Boolean model, which is another continuous percolation model.
 However, they study the model in any dimension and away from criticality, which is very different from the present paper.